brantburnett/btburnett.com/_posts/2024-12-09-csharp-vectorization.md

 This change did require increasing the minimum data length required to perform vectorization from two vectors to four vectors.
 Additionally, I added the requirement `Vector<T>.Count > 2`.
 On some CPUs, especially ARM, `Vector<T>` may be 128 bits.
 This means they can only hold two 64-bit `long` elements per vector.
-From a savings perspective, all of the overflow checking lift simply isn't worthwhile to add two numbers at a time instead of one.
-So the vectored path only applies to `long` elements if the vector is at least 256-bit.
+From a savings perspective, all of the overflow checking effort simply isn't worthwhile to add two numbers at a time instead of one.
+So the vectored path only applies to `long` elements if the vector is at least 256 bits.

 ## The Final Product